 Safety Software - The IT Taboo

 As to where we are on the adoption curve, I think we’re still in the early phases, because safety tends to lag a little behind other business functions.
 We’re not at the stage of HR or finance, where people won’t be able to do their jobs without having the right systems in place.
-But I think the shift were seeing now is that companies are realising it’s a value centre, not a cost centre - Darragh Geoghegan, Effective Software.
+But I think the shift were seeing now is that companies are realising it’s a value centre, not a cost centre - Darragh Geoghegan, Engage EHS.

 The argument for this was backed up by Louise Ward from The British Safety Council, who point out the fact that the consequences are so much more greater in terms of the Sentencing Council guideline, so there really shouldn't be any difficulty or problem for health and safety professionals to make a case for safety software in their companies.